kensho-technologies/graphql-compiler/README.rst

         your_vertex_name_to_table_mapping
     )

-Once you have the edge descriptors, you need to assign each of these edge descriptors include them in the schema info.
+Once you have the edge descriptors, you need to assign each of these edge descriptors a name to include them in the schema info.
 The compiler has a function that assigns names to direct edge descriptors of the format <from_vertex>_<from_column>.
 Feel free to assign them any name you'd like though.